lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 \label{introduction}

 ## Plant biology for the twentyfirst century
-With the advent of climate change, dramatic global population growth, and major loss of rurable land, the field of plant biology plays a particularly important role securing a sustainable and healty future for humanity on plant earth.
+These days, scientists, -humanity itself- is challenged with the advent of climate change, dramatic global population growth, and major loss of rurable land.
+The field of plant biology plays a particularly important role securing a sustainable and healty future for humanity on plant earth.
 IPCC
 IPCC
 FAO

 Challenges that plant biologist may tackle

 Efforts include improving existing crops